Dwarakish: Director

 Dwarakish Chitra faced problems after the failure of some movies.
 With huge losses from box office failures, Dwarakish was written off by his own colleagues and the entire film industry.
 Despite failures, Dwarakish did not despair.
 He continued to make movies introducing new faces to Kannada cinema.

-As a producer, he has brought many new people to the cinema.
-Not only actors and actresses—he has given opportunities to new directors and other technicians.
+As a producer, he introduced many new people to the cinema.
+Not only actors and actresses—he gave opportunities to new directors and other technicians.
 They all consider him to be their "Godfather".
 The support of these people, and his unwavering dedication to cinema, gave Dwarakish his long-awaited moment of success.
 Dwarakish produced Apthamitra in the year 2004.
 Apthamitra was a magnificent success.

 Actor

-He was the first Kannada producer to bring Kishore Kumar to the Kannada film Industry, and the song Aadu Aata Aadu became extremely popular.
+Dwarakish was the first Kannada producer to introduce Kishore Kumar to the Kannada film Industry, and the song Aadu Aata Aadu became extremely popular.

+Death

+Dwarakish died from cardiac arrest in Bengaluru, on 16 April 2024, at the age of 81.

 Records and awards

 Produced First Kannada movie to be shot outside India.
 Apthamitra created records in Kannada Cinema.
 It was the first Kannada movie to celebrate screening for one year in two theatres, at Santosh in Bangalore and at Ranajith in Mysore and was the first Kannada movie to successfully complete one year of screening with four shows daily.